 This Midwest snake hook is one of their basic range, but that’s a good thing.
 It’s a solid construction made from aluminum, which will hold up for a long time if cared for.
 It feels sturdy when held, like a golf club.

-Like the Doc Seward hook, it has a rubber handle which offers great grip even when handling big snakes.
+Like the Doc Seward hook, it has a rubber handle that offers a great grip even when handling big snakes.
 But unlike other brands, this one has rubber around the hook.
 This means that the snake can’t wriggle or slip.

 From end to end, the hook is forty inches long.
 This places it right in the middle of other hooks in our range, so you should use it for medium-sized snakes.
 It’s small enough for home use, but could be used in the field too.